education

 The training information must be recorded online by:

-• September 30: for June through August training period (changes accepted until October 31).
+• September 30for the June through August training period (changes accepted until October 31)

-• March 31: for November through February training period (changes accepted until May 31).
+• March 31: for the November through February training period (changes accepted until May 31)

 Whether you’re new to the role or have served in the position before, you’re bound to learn something new at the sessions as well as meet other Toastmasters serving in the same role.
 Attending a session during each training period will also help your club achieve a Distinguished Club Program goal.